-IFIT operates a unique business model that involves the interaction of two kinds of specialised expert networks: 1) purpose-built thematic “practice groups”, and 2) purpose-built country “brain trusts”.
-Through this approach, we transform practice away from fragmented interventions and toward more integrated solutions that realistically strengthen peace, democracy and human rights.
+IFIT operates a unique business model that involves the interaction of two kinds of expert networks: 1) purpose-built thematic “practice groups”, and 2) purpose-built country “brain trusts”.
+Through this approach, we aim to transform practice away from fragmented interventions and toward more integrated solutions that realistically strengthen peace, democracy and human rights.

 How we work

 Our advice and support are requested or offered as part of a national dialogue or transition process.1

 We assess the situation and deploy IFIT experts who provide creative, realistic, and principled advice on a time-sensitive basis to key decision-makers.2

 Over time, we develop close local partnerships, which may culminate in the establishment of a national brain trust of social, business and political leaders.3